Peter Radunski

-Peter Radunski (born March 13, 1939, in Berlin) is a German politician (CDU) and political consultant.
+Peter Radunski (13 March 1939 – 19 January 2026) was a German CDU politician and political consultant.
 He served as the Senator for Federal and European Affairs from 1991 to 1995 and as the Senator for Science, Research, and Culture of the state of Berlin from 1996 to 1999.
 Additionally, he was a member of the Berlin House of Representatives from 1999 to 2001.

 Early life

-Radunski completed his secondary education (Abitur) at the Friedrich-Ebert-Schule in Berlin in 1958.
-Between 1958 and 1967, he pursued studies in Law, History, Romance Languages, and Political Sciences in Berlin, Bonn, and Strasbourg.
+Radunski was born in Berlin on 13 March 1939.
+He completed his secondary education (Abitur) at the Friedrich-Ebert-Schule in Berlin in 1958.
+Between 1958 and 1967, he pursued studies in law, history, romance languages, and political sciences in Berlin, Bonn, and Strasbourg.
 In 1967, he successfully passed his diploma examination at the Otto-Suhr-Institut of the Free University of Berlin.

 Career

 While studying, from 1964 to 1968, he worked as a press and fundamental principles officer in the RCDS (Ring Christlich-Demokratischer Studenten) Federal Board.
 From 1965 to 1967, he served as a consultant for the Berlin Visitor Service in the Federal Ministry for All-German Affairs.
 In 1967, he became the first full-time Federal Managing Director of RCDS.
 Following this role, from 1967 to 1969, he was the deputy head of the Scientific Institute of the Konrad-Adenauer-Stiftung.
 Later, he worked as a department head for political fundamental questions in the Hessian regional association of the CDU.
 Between 1971 and 1973, he held the position of department head for special purposes at the CDU Federal Office.
 Following this, from 1973 to 1981, he served as the head of Department III for Public Relations at the CDU Federal Office in Bonn.
 From 1981 to 1991, he was the Federal Managing Director of the CDU until his appointment as Senator of the State of Berlin in 1991.

 In 1992, he received a teaching assignment at the Otto-Suhr-Institut of the Free University of Berlin on the subject of election campaign organization.
 Furthermore, in 1995, he held a guest professorship in Political Science at the University of Innsbruck.